Area History & Research

 HISTORIC PHOTO ARCHIVE

 Explore images of Celilo Falls, the Gorge, and area communities from the mid-1800s through the 20th century.
-With the generous assistance of Northern Wasco County People’s Utility District, the Columbia Gorge Discovery Center & Museum photo archives have nearly ten thousand photos, including the Wasco County Pioneer Association collection.
-Many of these images are online for viewing by researchers, students, and the general public.
-If you would like to purchase a digital image of one of the photos in our collection, contact the Collections Manager at collections@gorgediscovery.org or call 541-296-8600 ext.
-242. Please have the catalog/accession number handy.
-Images requiring staff time to research are subject to additional cost.
+The Columbia Gorge Discovery Center & Museum photo archives have nearly 29,000 images, including the Wasco County Pioneer Association collection.
+If you would like to purchase a digital image of one of the photos in our collection, contact the Museum Registrar at collections@gorgediscovery.org or call 541-296-8600 ext.
+242. Please have a specific topic in mind, and if possible include the catalog accession number.
+Image searches requiring significant staff time to research are subject to additional cost.

 NATIVE AMERICAN BASKETS OF THE PACIFIC NORTHWEST